Chōdenji Robo Combattler V: Campbellians

-Mechanics
+Episode list

 Production

 The series (along with the later two shows) was created by Saburo Yatsude, who would later go on to create GoLion (best known to American viewers as the "Lion Force" half of Voltron).
 "Saburo Yatsude" is not a real person, but a pseudonym which refers to the collective staff at Toei (the main office, rather than the animation studio; the series was animated by Soeisha and produced by Toei Company).
 The series was animated by Sunrise on Toei's behalf.